Beardlow/kickstarter-analysis/README.md

 ![Theater Outcomes Based on Launch Date](https://github.com/Beardlow/kickstarter-analysis/blob/main/Theater_Outcome_vs_Launch.png)
 What we can determine from the Theater Outcomes vs Launch Date analysis is that there seems to be a higher liklihood of success when a crowdfunding event is started in May.
 However, this could be due to more events being started in May vs other months since this chart is based off of counts in the Y column.
-A related chart showing percentages of successes and failures based on month started may be a more prudent way to provide actual insight.
+A related chart showing percentages of successes and failures based on month started in may be a more prudent way to provide actual insight.
 This analysis/chart also seems to show that the starting a crowdfunding event in the month of October is more likely to result in a failure than other months.
 However, and again, this chart is based on counts and this inference is subject to the same misunderstanding as trying to figure out the best month to start a crowdfunding event.